djacura/AGame/README.md

 - Form to fill out including name and review
 - then all comments will be listed out below the product.

-I also wanted to add a rating element to the comments that would then change the rating of the products as the reviews were added. and I also
-Wanted to set up this section so that when a user logs in they wouldnt have to add their name it would do that already but didnt have enough time so will probably add this at a later date.
+I also wanted to add a rating element to the comments that would then change the rating of the products as the reviews were added. and I also wanted to set up this section so that when a user logs in they wouldn't have to add their name it would do that already but didn't have enough time so will probably add this at a later date.

 ---